-- A short course of antibiotics, for women with sever/>3 symptoms (dysuria, urgency, frequency, polyuria, suprapubic tenderness, fever, flank or back pain), is usually sufficient for uncomplicated UTIs in women; longer courses may be needed for more complicated infections.
+- A short course of antibiotics, for women with severe/>3 symptoms (dysuria, urgency, frequency, polyuria, suprapubic tenderness, fever, flank or back pain), is usually sufficient for uncomplicated UTIs in women; longer courses may be needed for more complicated infections.

 - It is always necessary to strive to establish the cause of male UTIs.
 An MSSU should always be obtained prior to treatment but treatment need not be deferred pending the result.

 - Nitrofurantoin should not be prescribed in patients with renal impairment (eGFR <60ml/min), as adequate levels in urine will not be achieved and increased risk of peripheral neuropathy.

 - See BNF for dosing instructions for other antibiotics in renal impairment.

 - Cephalexin and co-amoxiclav are less effective than trimethoprim